jaruba/PowderPlayer/README.md

 - "Scan Library" and "Scan Server" features that either scan the download folder or the internet in order to try to add similar torrents/videos to your current playlist.

+- Ability to use VLC instead of Internal Player

 Screenshots
 ==============